 Another downside to MCT or coconut oil consumption might be the caloric load.
 When using these supplements in large quantities, it’s easy to overdo them.

 Even though MCTs result in a lower level of ketosis compared to ketone salts and esters, MCT oils are a cost-effective and approachable option for people new to the keto diet.

 MCTs might be advantageous especially for people looking to lose weight.
 Through their thermogenic and appetite suppressing effects, MCTs might help you feel fuller longer and more satisfied when added to a meal, shake, or coffee.

-MCTs have their benefits, which include being a bit more tasty (especially if you’re mixing them in coffee or baked goods), less expensive, and versatile—you can use MCTs in everything from cooking veggies and meats to preparing smoothies and shakes.
+MCTs have their benefits, which include being a bit tastier (especially if you’re mixing them in coffee or baked goods) and less expensive.
+MCTs are also very versatile—you can use them in everything from cooking veggies and meats to preparing smoothies and shakes.

 But MCTs aren’t direct ketone supplements, and therefore aren’t as effective at raising blood ketones when compared to salts or esters.
 The shorter length MCTs must first be broken down in the liver and then used to produce ketones, it’s not a “direct path” to ketosis.